ops-center/searchlight/docs/cluster-alerts/event.md

 # Check event

-This is used to check Kubernetes events.
-This plugin checks for all Warning events happened in last `c` seconds.
-Icinga check_interval is provided as `c`.
+Check command `event` is used to check Kubernetes events.
+This plugin checks for all Warning events happened in the last `spec.checkInterval` duration.

-ClusterAlert `env` prints the list of environment variables in searchlight-operator pods.
-This check command is used to test Searchlight.

 ## Spec
-`env` check command has no variables.
+`event` check command has the following variables:

+- `clockSkew` - Clock skew in Duration.
+[Default: 30s].
+This time is added with `spec.checkInterval` while checking events
+- `involvedObjectKind` - Kind of involved object used to select events
+- `involvedObjectName` - Name of involved object used to select events
+- `involvedObjectNamespace` - Namespace of involved object used to select events
+- `involvedObjectUID` - UID of involved object used to select events

 Execution of this command can result in following states:
 - OK
-- WARNING
 - CRITICAL
 - UNKNOWN